 We offer, among other activities: mini-golf; mini-bowling; bumper cars; go-karts; arcade games; a kid bounce area; a snack bar serving nachos, pizza and other items; and a weekend pizza buffet.

 Birthday party and group packages are available.Read more

 Lyric Opera of Kansas City is one of the nation’s top regional opera companies.
-Each season consists of four operas performed; two in the fall and two in the spring.
-The 2012-2013 season marks the company's 55th season.
-The Company performs all operas in the original language, with English subtitles.
+Each season consists of four operas; two in the fall and two in the spring.
+The company performs all operas in the original language, with English subtitles.

-Repertoire choices encompass original language performances of standard repertory as well as contemporary and American operas.
-The Company seeks to mount productions that enrich the community it serves, as well as reflect the highest artistic standards of the profession.
+Repertoire choices encompass standard repertory as well as contemporary and American operas.
+The company seeks to mount productions that enrich the community it serves, as well as reflect the highest artistic standards of the profession.

 The Lyric Opera stages high-quality, live operatic performances in the state-of-the-art Kauffman Center for the Performing Arts, located at 1601 Broadway.